 COVID-19 updates in Santa Cruz County: Infections, hospitalizations, deaths and demographic data

-They warn the Omicron variant is likely to cause a significant increase in cases, and the county reported its first cases earlier this week.
+They warn the Omicron variant is likely to cause a significant increase in cases, and the county reported its first cases earlier this month.
+The breakdown of cases by variant is not known, as county officials have not sequenced all known positive cases.

-How Santa Cruz County compares: The county is currently in the orange tier, indicating a substantial level of infectious spread.
-This level is the same as most of its neighbors in Northern and Central California, according to the Centers for Disease Control and Prevention, though better than neighboring Monterey County, which is in the red tier.
+How Santa Cruz County compares: The county is currently in the red tier, indicating a high level of infectious spread.
+This level is the same as most of its neighbors in Northern and Central California, according to the Centers for Disease Control and Prevention, though Monterey County, has recently entered the orange tier, one down from red.
 The state as a whole is also currently in the red tier.

-As of Thursday , 70.7% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
-Though slightly higher than the statewide figure of 66.8%, Santa Cruz continues to have one of the lowest rates in the greater San Francisco Bay Area.
+As of Dec.
+26, 71.04% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
+This is just a touch higher than the statewide figure of 70.8%.

 However, as Lookout reported on Dec.
 10, a quirk in the state reporting figures may be artificially reducing that number.
 Raw data for ZIP code 95064 — home to UC Santa Cruz — shows fewer than 20% of the more than 10,000 official residents in that area have been vaccinated.